Background pattern

 Corticosteroids or other medications that affect the immune system may continue to be taken while using Yuflyma.

-Yuflyma may also be administered alone.
+Yuflyma can also be administered alone.

 40 mg every two weeks

-Yuflyma is recommended for use in combination with methotrexate.
+Yuflyma is recommended for use in combination with methotrexate

-Form and Route of Administration
+Form and route of administration

 Yuflyma is injected under the skin (subcutaneously).

-If you accidentally inject Yuflyma more frequently than prescribed by your doctor or pharmacist, inform your doctor or pharmacist.
+If you accidentally inject Yuflyma more frequently than scheduled by your doctor or pharmacist, inform your doctor or pharmacist.
 Always carry the outer packaging of the medication with you, even if it is empty.

-Stopping treatment with Yuflyma
+If you stop treatment with Yuflyma

 The decision to stop using Yuflyma should be discussed with your doctor.
 Symptoms may return if you stop using Yuflyma.